BlakeWilliams/Elixir-Slack/README.md

 as the first argument, channel as the second, and the passed in `slack` state as the third.

-The passed in `slack` state holds the current user properties as `me`, team properties as `team`, the current websocket connection as `socket`, and a list of  `bots`, `channels`, `groups`, `users`, and `ims` (direct message channels).
+The Slack.Client state passed in as `client` holds the current user properties as `me`, team properties as `team`, the current websocket connection as `socket`, and a list of  `bots`, `channels`, `groups`, `users`, and `ims` (direct message channels).